Scaling to 1B Memories: Index Tiers

 Cross-shard queries are rare in memory systems because nearly all queries are scoped to a single namespace.
 When cross-shard is required (administrative queries, analytics), fan-out to all shards and merge results at the routing layer.
 Design APIs to avoid cross-shard patterns in the hot path — they are linearly slower with shard count.

-Tier 3 to Tier 4 (adding a dedicated vector DB)
+Tier 3 to Tier 4 (scaling the cluster)

 Cost optimization at scale